ABSTRACTS SUBMISSIONS

 • Conclusions: Explain the results in the context of the research and hypotheses, as well as their relevance, briefly describing why this research study is novel to the scientific community.
 Any statement made in the study that is not derived from the results should be referenced.
 This may include future stages of the research.

-• References: Any statement made in the article that is not derived from the results should be accompanied by a corresponding bibliographic citation.
+• References: (no limits of references) Any statement made in the article that is not derived from the results should be accompanied by a corresponding bibliographic citation.
 These references should be listed at the end of the article according to their appearance in the text (not alphabetically), and should be numbered consecutively based on their order of appearance.
 These numbers should be included in the text.

 Reference Examples: